sara-nl/griddocs/source/Pages/Practices/data_replication.rst

     # greetings
     echo "All done correctly (I hope).
 Bye bye"

-This could be a starting point for your jdl:
+This could be a starting point for your :abbr:`JDL (Job Description Language)`:

 .. code-block:: bash